-NORRIE PARK Norrie Park Road Ironwood 906-932-5050 Located along the Montreal River.
-Pavilion, picnic areas, walking trail, play equipment, bathrooms and disc golf course.
-OTTAWA NATIONAL FOREST Headquarters U.S. 2 Ironwood 906-932-1330 Covering nearly a million acres in the Western Upper Peninsula, the Ottawa National Forest has 22 campgrounds with a wide range of camping experiences.
 Lake Gogebic State Park Lake Gogebic State Park covers 360 acres and nearly a mile of lake frontage on the west shore of the largest inland lake in the Upper Peninsula.
-Located on M-64 between U.S. 2 and M-28, the park offers a campground, swimming beach, boat launch, picnic area, playground and hiking trail.
+Located on M-64 between U.S. 2 and M-28, the park offers a campground swimming beach, boat launch, picnic area, playground and hiking trail.
 About 30 campsites are located directly on the lake front and the rest are nestled among the trees not more than 100 yards from the lake.
 The campground offers 105 sites with modern restrooms, electrical services and a sanitation station.
 There are 22 more rustic sites available without electric service.
-For camping reservations, visit midnrreservations.com.
-Located on the edge of an extensive upland area set in the heart of the Ottawa National Forest, Lake
+For camping reservations, visit mdnrreservations.com.

+Located on the edge of an exten-

-Gogebic State Park is an ideal point from which to explore the western Upper Peninsula.
+sive upland area set in the heart of the Ottawa National Forest, Lake Gogebic State Park is an ideal point from which to explore the western Upper Peninsula.
 Many points of interest are within easy reach of the park.
-Bond Falls and Agate Falls are to the east, the beautiful falls and rapids of the Black River and Presque Isle River to the northeast and the magnificent Porcupine Mountains and Lake Superior to the north.
-The park is located at N 9995 M-64, Marenisco MI, 49947-9722.
-For more information call 906-842-3341 or visit michigan.gov/dnr.
+Bond Falls and Agate Falls are to the east, the beautiful falls and rapids of the Black River and Presque Isle River are to the northeast, and the magnificent Porcupine Mountains and Lake Superior are to the north.
+The park is located at N. 9995 M-64 in Marenisco Township.
+For more information, call 906-842-3341 or visit michigan.gov/dnr.
+Welcome to Land O' Lakes / Watersmeet